How to Restrict WordPress Content to Paid Members

 You can select as many plans as you want in this section.
 If you also have a yearly plan, you’ll want to select it here.

-Anyone that is a paying subscriber to any of your selected plans will be able to view this content.
+Anyone who is a paying subscriber to any of your selected plans will be able to view this content.

 Next, you can select a user role you want to give access to: